shalri/fscode/_posts/github-pages-with-tailwind-and-vite.md

 Log in to your GitHub account and create a public [new repo](https://github.com/new).

-Just follow the instructions on GitHub's Create a new repository page and you're golden.
+Just follow the instructions on GitHub's Create a new repository page, and you're golden.

-Note: just copy and paste the section from `git remote add origin` to `git push`
+Note: Copy and paste the section from `git remote add origin` to `git push`

 ### 3. Pushing Your First Commit

-On your command line just paste the command you copied from the step above.
+Paste the command you copied from the step above on your command line:

 ```bash
 git remote add origin git@github.com:<yourAccount>/fm-blog-review-card.git